Kaljurand/GF-Java/README.md

 Java interface to GF
 ====================

-Java front-end to a GF service, modeled after the GF Webservice.
+Java front-end to a GF service, modeled after the GF Webservice / GF Cloud Service

 Status
 ------